-Keys to the Game: Can the Seahawks slow down Patrick Mahomes at all?
-Can the Seattle offense keep up?
+Keys to the Game: Can the Seahawks keep up with Patrick Mahomes and Chiefs’ explosive offense?

-Seattle's defense will have a big challenge in slowing down Mahomes, who leads the NFL with 45 touchdown passe --- 11 more than anyone else in the league.
+Seattle's defense will have a big challenge in slowing down Mahomes, who leads the NFL with 45 touchdown passes — 11 more than anyone else in the league.

-The Seahawks host Kansas City Sunday night at 5:20 p.m. at CenturyLink Field.
+The Seahawks host Kansas City on Sunday night at 5:20 p.m. at CenturyLink Field.
 Here is our weekly preview:

 THE SETUP

-Entering the weekend, this is a game with huge playoff implications for each team — the Seahawks still trying to secure a Wild Card berth and the Chiefs still able to finish anywhere from first to fifth in the AFC bracket.
-Each will have a better idea of exactly where they stand by the time kickoff rolls around Sunday night — this is the final game of the NFL weekend with playoff implications.
+Entering the weekend, this is a game with huge playoff implications for each team.
+The Seahawks are still trying to secure a wild-card berth and the Chiefs can finish anywhere from first to fifth in the AFC bracket.
+Each will have a better idea of exactly where they stand by the time kickoff rolls around Sunday night.
+This is the final game of the NFL weekend with playoff implications.
 For Seattle, the simplest way to view it is if either or both of Washington and Minnesota lose, then all the Seahawks need to do is beat the Chiefs and get a playoff spot.
 Seattle, though, can still wrap up a spot with a win next week against Arizona even if it loses to the Chiefs.
-For what it’s worth, Seahawks coach Pete Carroll insisted this week that he won’t let the playoff implications affect how the game is coached — he said Friday that the only goal this weekend is to beat Kansas City.
+For what it’s worth, Seahawks coach Pete Carroll insisted this week that he won’t let the playoff implications affect how the game is coached.
+He said Friday the only goal this weekend is to beat Kansas City.

 MATCHUP TO WATCH